The Barnes Foundation & People's Emergency Center Announce Artists Selected for Everyday Places Artist Partnerships

 Marshall James Kavanaugh & La Pearl Beauty Emporium

-(August 1 – October 31) Kavanaugh will set up typewriters at La Pearl Beauty Emporium and invite patrons and passersby to type responses to prompts or create original poetry.
+- (August 1 – October 31) Kavanaugh will partner with La Pearl Beauty Emporium and will set up typewriters and invite patrons and passersby to type responses to prompts or create original poetry.
 The resulting writings will be exhibited on long scrolls attached to the typewriters during a performance event and converted into community poetry zines.

 Details about projects and locations are available at pec-cares.org/barneswest.

 “Our work with the People’s Emergency Center Community Development Corporation on Barnes West and our neighborhood collaborations through the Everyday Places Artist Partnerships builds on the Barnes’s historical ties to West Philadelphia,” says Thom Collins, Neubauer Family Executive Director and President of the Barnes Foundation.
 “West Philadelphia is the neighborhood where Dr. Barnes first introduced his method of art appreciation as a vehicle for critical thinking and civic engagement to his integrated factory workforce.
 He invested in the education of his employees by dedicating compensated time during their workday to introduce masterworks from his collection, and he firmly believed that access to art was critical to personal development and the enrichment of community.
 This is a belief we share to this day and live through our work with Barnes West and all our community partners.”